 I thought that it may be a good idea to communicate what we may be offering in 2021.
 It’s time to grow and go (and in saying ‘go’ I do not mean you look like me as shown in these stories, but you look like you, in all of your unique and incredible individual ways that you express the manifold wisdom, multicoloured facets, of God in your life, in your sphere of influence as you go about life).

-We will also be running a prophetic community training group which will be the start of a local and international prophetic community.
-The local group may start meeting on a monthly basis.
+We will also run a prophetic community training group which will be the start of a local and international prophetic community.
+The local group may start meeting on a monthly basis, as well as zoom meetings.
 International groups will be run on zoom.
 This group will include training in prophetic protocols and with a view to developing your gifts in a safe accountable environment.
 Our heart for for this community is that it’s safe to learn, grow, make mistakes, and ask questions.
 Click here if this is of interest to you.